LAW8545 : Intellectual Property Rights and Emerging Technologies

 The assessment for this module comprises two elements: one group presentation worth 20% of the grade, and one 3,500 word essay worth 80% of the grade.

 The purpose of the presentation is to give students confidence in presenting their ideas in an oral form, working in small groups so as to improve their collaborative skillset.
-Students will take one of the themes of the module, and make a short presentation on the issues arising in their chosen area of focus, as well as having experience of receiving questions on their presentation.
+Students will take one of the themes of the module, and make a short presentation on the issues arising in their chosen area of focus, as well as having experience of receiving questions and feedback on their presentation.
 The cognitive and transferable skills developed through this exercise will be beneficial to students in preparing for activities outside of an academic setting.
 The 3,500 word essay will be based on the key themes and issues arising in the course, with students having the flexibility to choose one of the assigned questions, conduct independent research (developed through the directed reading activities, as well as through conducting research for the presentations), and provide a nuanced and reflective answer on an issue of emerging technologies and IP protection.

 Reading Lists